Cimba22/LightsOut/README.md

 ## How to start?

 1. Clone project using git panel or console.
-If you nor familiar with gir, you can simply download ZIP-archive.
+If you nor familiar with git, you can simply download ZIP-archive.
 ```git
 git clone https://github.com/Cimba22/LightsOut.git
 ```